Fire

 Being informed is the key to being prepared.

-The dashboard below is designed to answer these questions to plan personally and regionally.
+The first is designed to answer these questions:

 • Am I in a Fire Severity Zone?

 • Do I live in the Wildland Urban Interface?
+What is that?
 How many people live in the WUI in my town?
 In my region?

-Living in a high fire severity zone or the WUI brings special responsibilities and requires an understanding of fire ecology, defensible spaces, and home hardening.
+Living in a high fire severity zone or the WUI brings special responsibilities and requires an understanding of fire ecology, defensible spaces, and home hardening, as well as the importance of land conservation and smart neighborhood, municipal, and regional planning.

 Remember!
 Instructions, tips, and tricks for making your own map can be found on our Make a Map page.